Skip to main content

 • Policy: A mandatory rule or guideline the product must follow — from restrictions to behavioral guidelines.
 This includes refusal rules (what it must decline), interaction patterns (how it responds), communication style, and mandatory disclaimers.
 For example: “Must include a disclaimer when discussing medical topics” or “Refuses requests to share confidential business data”.

-Specifications also have a test type that determines the evaluation approach: QUALITY, RED_TEAMING, or SCENARIOS.
+Specifications also have a test type that determines the evaluation approach: ACCURACY, SECURITY, or BEHAVIOR.

 Specifications replace the legacy free-text fields (Capabilities, Inabilities, Policies) on Products with structured, individually testable expectations linked to specific metrics.